EmielDoek/EmielDoek/README.md

 ## About me

-Hello, Im Emiel and I am a 21 years old games programming student at the University Of Staffordshire.
+Hello, Im Emiel and I am a 21 years old Final year games programming student at the University Of Staffordshire.

 > [!IMPORTANT]